 Narco-Sub based on German Seehund Midget Submarine

-One of the most unusual drug smuggling ‘narco-subs’ was this fully submersible midget submarine captured in by Columbian forces in a jungle factory near the Ecuadorian border on or around 27th November 2011.
+One of the most unusual drug smuggling ‘narco-subs’ was this fully submersible midget submarine captured by Columbian forces in a jungle factory near the Ecuadorian border on or around 27th November 2011.
 Although it was openly linked to FARC rebels, it was barely reported in the media but a few images and some video emerged.
 It’s fate is unclear.

 It has an uncanny resemblance to German World War Two Seehund midget submarine, to the extent that it probably used Seehund plans as a starting point: